Book to Read, General

 Book to Read, Events, General, Readings

-A President to Wish For
+A President I Wish I Knew

 “The Greatest Hero,” —Walt Whitman

-In this time of California fires, the Coronavirus quarantine and Trump, I’m desperate for revelation.
-When my son, Chris, lends me his voluminous biography of our 18th President, Ulysses S. Grant, written by Ron Chernow, Pulitzer Prize winner and author of Hamilton and Washington, I open it and begin to read.
-Why not?
+When my son lends me his voluminous biography of our 18th President, Ulysses S. Grant, written by Ron Chernow, Pulitzer Prize winner and author of Hamilton and Washington, I get no further than the very first page when I realize I’m hooked, eager to learn what’s in the 1073 pages remaining.

-I get no further than the very first page when I realize I’m hooked, eager to learn what’s in the 1073 pages remaining.
 It’s a bygone era, true, a vastly different life, yet familiar too.
-Reading about this American president I vaguely recognize from my high school history class, I’m surprised, excited even, to see that here’s someone, strangely enough, I can identify with now.
+Reading about this American president I vaguely recognize from my high school history class, I’m surprised, excited even, to see that here’s someone, strangely enough, I can identify with.
 Someone I wish I knew.

 Historical textbooks have portrayed Ulysses S. Grant’s terms in office as marked by rampant corruption presided over by a president who spoke only on occasion, had an alcohol problem, little charisma, and was simple-mindedly loyal to duplicitous “friends” in politics.
 Reading GRANT however, I discover a singular, sensitive man born in the Midwest of pioneer stock, the “son of an incorruptible small-town braggart” and a silent, beloved mother, an expert horseman, a failure at business while brilliant at military maneuvers, who resigned from the army in disgrace.
 A foe of slavery.